India's COVID tally passes 25 million; cyclone complicates efforts in Modi's state

 “Efforts are also made to maintain social distancing.”

-India’s total tally of coronavirus cases surged past the 25 million mark with 263,533 new infections over the past 24 hours, while deaths from COVID-19 rose by a record 4,329.
+India’s total tally of coronavirus cases rose past the 25 million mark with 263,533 new infections over the past 24 hours, while deaths from COVID-19 rose by a record 4,329.

 Only the United States has had more cases, or a worse single day death toll, when it lost 5,444 people on Feb.
 12. But whereas the epidemic peaked months ago in the United States, there is no certainty that India’s infections have.